hedlx/machuchu/README.md

 Description
 -----------
-Machuhu - a GLSL viewer.
+Machuchu - a GLSL viewer.

 We called it machuchu because we love Miyamoto-sensei. http://z0r.de/2430